Neurofibromin/mfaomp/README.md

 ## Limitations <a name="limitations"/>

 VLC does not support embedding in wayland windows, so the app always launches as an Xwindow.
-This will be fixed when VLC adds support: https://code.videolan.org/videolan/vlc/-/issues/16106
+This can only be fixed when VLC adds support: https://code.videolan.org/videolan/vlc/-/issues/16106

 Backends have differing feature-sets.
 QMediaPlayer supports rate change, but will not compensate the frequency shift in audio.

 ## How it works <a name="how-it-works"/>

+Qt6 for the GUI which calls different media player backends.
+At compile time not all backends have to be available, but only the found backends will be compiled.
+When the plugin system is implemented, the backends that were compiled need not be available at runtime, but loaded only if they are.

 ## Aims <a name="aims"/>